MiguelMarzo/RasmiaControl/README.md

 <img src="http://i.imgur.com/25QyfCv.png" />
 <br/>
-Control Form: Displays all controls of an specific Lot and allows the user to create new Controls or edit the data from the already existing ones
+Control Form: Displays all controls of an specific Lot and allows the user to create new Controls or edit the data from the already existing ones<br/>
 <img src="http://i.imgur.com/vDcODQ3.png"/>